Momentum Coding Academy

 Transportation to and from the academy must be provided.

-In 2024 the Academy hosted participants from eight different Lancaster County high schools.
+In 2025 the Academy hosted participants from seven different Lancaster County high schools.
 The students visited local colleges and companies including Elizabethtown College, Millersville University, Clark Associates, Cargas, and Precision Cobotics.

 of participants successfully